mozilla-services/tecken/docs/download.rst

 If that value is not present it's because Django was not even able to route your request to the code that talks to S3.
-It can also come back as exactly ``Debug-Time: 0.0`` which means the symbol is in a blacklist of symbols that are immediately ``404 Not Found`` based on filename pattern matching.
+It can also come back as exactly ``Debug-Time: 0.0`` which means the symbol is in a block list of symbols that are immediately ``404 Not Found`` based on filename pattern matching.